nummacway/gb300/README.md

 Performance of PCE is really good.
 Even the "3D" racing games run very smoothly.

 There seems to be no way to get it to run TurboGrafx-CD games.

+None of the only five SuperGrafx games work.
+The screen is all black or purple, and that's not even deterministic. _Aldynes_ has music for some seconds, but then crashes.
+Pressing the start button before it crashes gives you a purple screen with some glitches at the bottom center, then the game instantly freezes.
+None of the games will freeze the GB300.

 ### Super Nintendo Entertainment System